tech-laila/Marketing_Analytics/README.md

 # Marketing_Analytics
-The Repository includes many analysis on pricing, segmentation, demand and supply.
+The Repository includes many marketing analysis on pricing, segmentation, demand and supply.
-Files are included in the main reporsitory but also uploaded in their own specific brunches.
+Files have been uploaded in the specific branches of each project.
+Please refer to the branches for coding and files.